top of page

 in the Aftermath of Hurricane Helene

-NCBfC SAFE Supporting Infant Feeding
+NCBfC SAFE Team Supporting Infant Feeding

-The NCBfC SAFE Team continues to be at ground zero, providing life-saving SAFE Infant Feeding Sanitation Kits to families across Western North Carolina who are struggling without access to clean water and now transitioning to longterm support and recovery efforts.
-The Team is working in partnership with the North Carolina Breastfeeding Coalition at FEMA centers, community sites, and church distribution networks.
-We are on the front lines, helping families in some of the hardest-hit areas.
+The SAFE Team provided life-saving SAFE Infant Feeding Sanitation Kits to families across Western North Carolina who were struggling without access to clean water.
+The Team worked in partnership with the North Carolina Breastfeeding Coalition at FEMA centers, community sites, and church distribution networks.
+We were on the front lines, helping families in some of the hardest-hit areas.

-As of October 23, 2024, the SAFE Team has moved from immediate disaster response to long-term recovery efforts.The Team now is working to create sustainable support networks while continuing to provide supplies to families across Western North Carolina.
+The SAFE Team now has transitioned to longterm support and recovery efforts.
+The Team now is working to create sustainable support networks while continuing to provide supplies to families across Western North Carolina.

 You can help!